James O'Donnell (organist): Westminster Abbey

 In 2000 O'Donnell was appointed Organist and Master of the Choristers at Westminster Abbey, the first Catholic to be appointed to the nearly 500-year-old role.
-At the Abbey he was responsible for the daily choral services, functions for special occasions, concerts, broadcasts, recordings and tours.
-With the Abbey choir he travelled throughout Europe, the United States, Asia and Australia.
+At the abbey he was responsible for the daily choral services, functions for special occasions, concerts, broadcasts, recordings and tours.
+With the abbey choir he travelled throughout Europe, the United States, Asia and Australia.

 Among the occasions of national prominence for which O'Donnell led the music were the funeral of Queen Elizabeth The Queen Mother in 2002, the state visit by Pope Benedict XVI in 2010, the wedding of Prince William and Catherine Middleton in 2011 and the service of thanksgiving for Prince Philip, Duke of Edinburgh, in 2022.
 On 14 September 2022 he conducted his own choral setting of words from Psalm 139 (verses 1−18 and 23−24) for the reception of the Queen Elizabeth II's coffin at Westminster Hall, which was sung by the Choir of Westminster Abbey and the Choir of His Majesty's Chapel Royal.
 On 19 September he led the choir at the state funeral of Queen Elizabeth II at Westminster Abbey, including a new setting of "Like as the hart" by Judith Weir and a new anthem, "Who shall separate us?", by James MacMillan.
+His arrangement of Henry Purcell's Angularis Fundamentum was performed at the coronation of Charles III and Camilla in 2023.

-O'Donnell's final service at Westminster Abbey was on Christmas Day 2022, after which he took up a teaching role at Yale University in the United States while also holding the position of Organist Emeritus at the Abbey.
+O'Donnell's final service at Westminster Abbey was on Christmas Day 2022, after which he took up a teaching role at Yale University in the United States while also holding the position of organist emeritus at the abbey.
+In 2023 he was also appointed artist-in-residence at Christ Church in Greenwich, Connecticut.

 Teaching and other positions

 O'Donnell was professor of organ at the Royal Academy of Music from 1997 to 2004, and remains a visiting professor. and is currently a visiting professor of organ and choral conducting there.

-He was artist-in-residence at the Yale School of Music in 2010 and in 2023 was appointed professor of organ at the Yale Institute of Sacred Music.
+He was artist-in-residence at the Yale School of Music in 2010 and in 2023 was appointed Professor in the Practice of Organ and Sacred Music at the Yale Institute of Sacred Music.

 He served as President of the Royal College of Organists from 2011 to 2013.